24 Minutes: Plot

 Bart finds out about the stink bomb and informs Lisa.
 Upon returning to school, he discovers from Nelson that Martin is a double-agent working for the bullies.
 Before Bart can tell Lisa about Martin's double-dealing, Martin knocks him unconscious and takes him to the ventilation room, where the bullies tie up Bart.
 When Willie stumbles upon the bullies, they overpower him and tie him up too.
 The bullies then return Martin's ant farm, which they had used to blackmail him into working for them, but Martin is devastated to learn one of their ants has joined the bullies' cause.
 Later, he hangs himself by his underwear on a clothing hook, giving himself a wedgie after putting on his hall monitor sash (as a homage to the suicide in A Few Good Men as well as that of the character Walt Cummings on Season 5 of 24, who is murdered and has his death framed as a hanging).

 At the bake sale, the bullies start the three-minute timer for the bomb.
 Bart, still tied up, manages to contact Lisa by his cell phone, telling her to have Skinner dump the hot dog water to short circuit the ventilation fan.
 Skinner starts filling up the room with the water.
 Running out of air and floating dangerously close to the sharp ceiling fan blades, Bart swims down with the chair tied to his back to the room's only window, which faces the bake sale room.
 Chief Wiggum is unable to shoot through the bulletproof glass, but Marge then throws her burnt cake like a discus through the window, breaking the window and allowing Bart, Willie, the bomb, and all the water to flood into the room.
 Lisa defuses the bomb with one second to spare.
-Bauer and his CTU SWAT Team then arrive to arrest Bart for prank-calling him, having diverted all CTU's resources into finding him.
+Unfortunately, the bake sale still gets ruined thanks to Bauer and his CTU SWAT Team arriving to arrest Bart for prank-calling him, having diverted all CTU's resources into finding him.
 As he says that, a nuclear bomb explodes in the distance, but to the crowd's relief Bauer assures them that it went off in neighboring Shelbyville.